marcharper/stationary/README.md

 process, with a particular emphasis on finite population dynamics.

-The library can approximate solutions for arbitrary finite Markov processes and exact stationary distributions for reversible Markov processes on discretized simplices.
-The approximate solutions are very accurate.
+The library can approximate solutions for arbitrary finite Markov processes and compute exact stationary distributions for reversible Markov processes on discretized simplices.
+The approximate solutions are very accurate (see below).
 One need only supply a list of weighted edges:

 ```python